rapidez/docs/src/0.x/faq.md

 ## Are all product types supported?

-> Simple, configurable and downloadable product types are currently supported.
+> Simple, configurable, downloadable and grouped product types are currently supported.

 ## How is this different from Vue Storefront?